rapidsai/clx/examples/streamz/README.md

 ## Running CLX-Streamz Pipelines

 A docker container is created using the image above.
 The 'docker run' format to build your container is shown below.
+Note: volumne binding to the container is an optional argument.

 **Preferred - Docker CE v19+ and nvidia-container-toolkit**

 ```
-docker run -it
+docker run -it \
 --gpus '"device=0,1,3"' \
 -p 8787:8787 \
 -p 8888:8888 \
 -v <your_models_and_labels_directory_path>:<your_containers_directory_path> \
---name clx_streamz
+--name clx_streamz \
 -d clx-streamz:latest \
 /bin/bash
 ```